Planetbiru/MagicAppBuilder/README.md

 Steps to create an application with MagicAppBuilder

 1. Create a complete entity relationship diagram with the following rules:

-    a.
-The column for the primary key of a table must be the same as the table name and added with the suffix _id.
+    - The column for the primary key of a table must be the same as the table name and added with the suffix _id.
-    b.
-Columns that are foreign keys that refer to other tables are strongly recommended to be given the same name as the primary key of the table in question.
+    - Columns that are foreign keys that refer to other tables are strongly recommended to be given the same name as the primary key of the table in question.
-    d.
-If there are several columns that must be given a specific name that refers to the primary key of a table, then this is a note when creating a module.
+    - If there are several columns that must be given a specific name that refers to the primary key of a table, then this is a note when creating a module.
-    c.
-Columns with the same purpose of use must have the same name in all tables.
+    - Columns with the same purpose of use must have the same name in all tables.
-    d.
-Application features should be determined before the entity relationship diagram is created.
+    - Application features should be determined before the entity relationship diagram is created.
 2. Export the entity relationship diagram into a database.
 Currently only supports MySQL and MariaDB.
 3. Install MagicAppBuilder on your server.
 4. Create MagicAppBuilder settings.